 Next, the parts are cut, bent, punched and stamped to achieve their final shape.
 The stamping process is performed on our own presses using the original forms which have been perfectly maintained and honed since the very beginning.

-The legs and the rungs – the parts that hold the four legs together – are then set aside while the sheet metal is worked, a process requiring 125 tons of pressure to stamp the metal seat of a Chaises NICOLLE® chair.
+The legs and the rungs – the parts that hold the four legs together – are then set aside while the sheet metal is worked, a process requiring 125 tonnes of pressure to stamp the metal seat of a Chaises NICOLLE® chair.

 Consisting of a gooseneck mounting and a “whale-tail” backrest, our signature back supports are cut and shaped before being stamped using the same process.
 Truly the distinguishing feature of every NICOLLE® chair, the back support ensures comfort and support for your back in every position.